Keyboard shortcuts

 crates/mantle-artifactMantle Target Artifact encode, decode, validation, limits, and typed artifact IDs.

-crates/mantle-runtimeMantle admission, runtime process state, mailboxes, dispatch, output, and traces.
+crates/mantle-runtimeMantle admission, internal executable planning, runtime process state, mailboxes, dispatch, output, and traces.

 crates/strata-mantle-acceptanceWorkspace-owned .str to .mta to Mantle execution acceptance gates and boundary ownership checks.